artemether and lumefantrine (cont.)

 For children younger than 16 years old who weigh between 11 and 33 pounds:

-No medication is 100% effective in treating or preventing malaria.
+No medication is 100% effective in treating malaria.
 For best results, keep using the medication as directed.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.